 3. Oregano oil benefits fungal and yeast infections.

 Aside from bacteria, oregano is also a very potent antifungal herb.
 In fact, oregano oil may be a more powerful anti-fungal agent than many commercial products on the market.
 Oregano oil is effective in eliminating the fungus that causes athlete’s foot as well as treating fungal infections on the skin and nails.

 Oregano oil is also effective at inhibiting the Candida fungi (yeast).
 It is more effective than other natural supplements in cases of yeast infections resistant to the conventional drug fluconazole (Diflucan), according to research published in the Canadian Journal of Microbiology.

 Giardia is an amoeba, common throughout the world.
 There are more than 200 million people infected with Giardia each year.
 Research studies indicate that oregano is effective against Giardia.
-In one study, it proved to be more effective than the commonly prescribed drug tinidazol.

 Oregano oil even protects against parasitic infiltration both in a physical environment and within the body.
 This includes round worms, tape worms, bed bugs, lice, fleas, and mosquitoes.

-In vitro studies have demonstrated antibacterial activity of essential oils against some of the most common food-borne pathogens, among them Listeria, Salmonella, E-Coli, and Shigella dysenteria (which causes dysentery).[10,11] In fact, you can add oregano oil to your eggs, meat, seafood, salad, or other dishes to actually prevent food poisoning microbes from growing.
+Studies have demonstrated antibacterial activity of essential oils against some of the most common food-borne pathogens, among them Listeria, Salmonella, E-Coli, and Shigella dysenteria (which causes dysentery).[10,11] In fact, you can add oregano oil to your eggs, meat, seafood, salad, or other dishes to actually prevent food poisoning microbes from growing.
 You can also add a few drops to your leftovers to prevent food spoilage.

 How to Take Oregano Oil

-This article was originally published in 2012 and has been updated.
+This article was originally published in 2012 and is regularly updated.